idexus/Sharp.UI/README.md

 ## Auto-generated Bindable Properties

-Sharp.UI automatically generates bindable properties and helper methods for classes with interfaces with the `Bindable` attribute.
+Sharp.UI automatically generates bindable properties and helper methods for wrapped classes with interfaces with the `Bindable` attribute.

 ```cs
 [Bindable]